 1989 was a time of social crisis when the Uzbek and Kyrgyz populations sparked a major conflict with consequent human casualties.
 Due to the outflow of the Russian-speaking population from the city, the industrial development was declined.
 Nowadays Fergana is the most modern city of Uzbek Fergana valley with coffee shops and good hotels and hostels.
 Government of Uzbekistan has also paid some attention in improving the appearence of the city center with some new parks and buildings.

 Museum of Local Studies

-The Museum of Local Studies includes the Fergana region, covering Kokand and Margilon.
+The Museum of Local Studies includes the Fergana region, covering also Kokand and Margilon.
 You can inspect satellite photos of a green, lush Fergana Valley nestled amid snow-capped peaks.
-Other exhibits include a Stone Age diorama with some excessively hairy Cro-Magnons, and a Great Patriotic War section unchanged from Soviet times.
+Other exhibits include a Stone Age diorama with some excessively hairy Cro-Magnons and a Great Patriotic War section unchanged from the Soviet times.
 A 3-D map puts the valley in revealing perspective before stuffed standards of natural- history give way to archaeological displays and pictures of remote carvings.

 Al-Fergani Park was named after the ninth-century astronomer and Fergana valley resident, who like several of Central Asia’s finest minds, bloomed at Caliph Al-Mamum’s ‘House of Wisdom’ in Merv (Turkmenistan) and later in Baghdad.
 The park lies next to the Mustakillik Kuchasi which translates as the Independence Street.